 Unfortunately, the numbers don’t lie.
 As a big Jeep fan, it pains me to see this chart.
 This chart is a list of reported problems/repairs per 100 vehicles.
 The vehicles are all 2014 models.
 As you can see, Jeep and Land Rover, are nearly tied.
 Quite honestly, they’re both absolutely terrible when it comes to reliability.

 What about the good ole’ 4.0L Jeep engine?
 Yes, the 4.0L Jeep engine is one of the most reliable production engines ever, but the 4.0L Land Rover engine is also pretty good.
 While both have their Achilles heel, they’re both incredible durable engines.

 Jeep vs Land Rover: Off-Road

-Another big difference between these two, is the traction management.
+Another big difference between these two is the traction management.
 While some Jeep XJ’s came with a rear LSD, most didn’t.
-If you know how open differentials work, than you know they’re not that great for off-roading.
+If you know how open differentials work then you know they’re not that great for off-roading.
 The Land Rover also came with open differentials.
 The difference here is that Land Rover’s come with a pretty advanced 4-wheel traction control system, whilst Jeep’s don’t.
 This traction control system is basically the equivalent of having lockers front and rear.

 There is so much more I could go into regarding the off-road performance of these two but it would take all day long.
 Bottom line, my Jeep(s) have gone places that Kristoffer’s Land Rover couldn’t, and his Land Rover has gone places my Jeep(s) couldn’t.
 We’ve both gotten stuck countless amounts of times over the years.